metaperl/pure-python-web-development/jupyterbook/end-notes.md

 He also covers the inefficiency issue that others have noticed.

+### Shiny assessed it

+Joe Cheng, in his [pydata nyc talk](https://youtu.be/ijRBbtT2tgc?t=342) explains why Shiny is preferable to Streamlit.

 ## Performance

 Python is the second best language for any task and it's rarely the ideal choice for something that needs to run fast in a single process.
 That being said, there still need to be some minimum levels of responsiveness to remain useable.